stevenmnocent/ticket-lifecycle/README.md

 <img src="https://static.wixstatic.com/media/2ebf04_6b6896a022394f00b3bee06c9d7f4f26~mv2.png" height="80%" width="80%" alt="osTicket: Ticket Lifecycle Examples"/>
 </p>
 <p>
-4. Choose any help topic and enter in an issue summary based on the help scenario you want to create and enter a short description of the issue, then click create ticket.
+Step 4: Select any help topic and enter an issue summary based on the scenario you want to create.
+Enter a brief description of the issue, then click on "Create Ticket."
 </p>
 <br />